Make Container Farming Your New Year's Resolution!

 13) Make money

 While we’ve talked about several valuable reasons to start container farming in 2019, we have to discuss your money-making opportunities.
-The Leafy Green Machine is optimized to grow lettuces, leafy greens, and herbs.
+The Greenery is optimized to grow lettuces, leafy greens, and herbs.
 While all greens can be profitable, those grown inside our farms are clean, pesticide-free, and available year-round in any climate.
 These factors help many of our farmers command premium prices, especially in direct-to-consumer sales channels like farmers’ markets or CSAs.

 14) Corner a winter market